We have AMAZING NEWS!!!!! We have

 TEST, ORDER OF TESTING, AND WEIGHT IN FINAL REGISTER SCORE

-1. Basic Motor Skills Test (BMST) – Pass
+1. Basic Motor Skills Test (BMST) – Pass (MUST be taken at Broward College Institute of Public Safety)

 2. Swim Test - Pass (REGISTER with the Broward College Institute of Public Safety)